Fairytales and Other Stories

 My first encounter with a mermaid happened by chance as I was hitchhiking along the West Coast.
 I was camped along the edge of a rocky sea coast in a hidden cove when I first heard her.
-A hauntingly beautiful voice drifting through the early morning mist and for three days I searched for the source of my early morning serenades.
+A hauntingly beautiful voice was drifting through the early morning mist, and for three days I searched for the source of my early morning serenades.

 So surprised were the men by my appearance that one of them stepped backward and fell into the hole with the woman.
-I turned my attention on the smaller of the two men in hopes of disabling him quickly before having to engage the largest of the three men.
+I turned my attention to the smaller of the two men in hopes of disabling him quickly before having to engage the largest of the three men.
 My plan seemed to go off without a hitch as I was able to force the smaller man off the rocks and into the ocean where the outgoing surf did the rest of the work.
 The other man was bigger, stronger, and quicker than I imagined in the early morning light.

 It was a one-

-The mountain of a man slowly beating me to death had danced too close to the edge of the rocks and I launched myself at him with all the force I had left in me.
-It was enough and the momentum of my body and momentary lack of balance on my antagonist part was enough to hurl us both into the sea where the waves slammed hard against the rocks.
+The mountain of a man slowly beating me to death had danced too close to the edge of the rocks, and I launched myself at him with all the force I had left in me.
+It was enough, and the momentum of my body and momentary lack of balance on my antagonist part was enough to hurl us both into the sea where the waves slammed hard against the rocks.
 I had but a moment to act and twisted around and grabbed hold of the nearest rock and held on for dear life bracing for the next incoming wave which shoved us both hard into the rocks.
-When the sea surged back it took my opponent with it and left me clinging to the rock.
+When the sea surged back, it took my opponent with it and left me clinging to the rock.
 It was with some effort and a little more pounding from a dispassionate sea before I was able to drag myself to safety.

-Our eyes met and I could not look away.
+Our eyes met, and I could not look away.
 It was though I could see both my life and death in her eyes.
 An angry fire burned within her eyes and I knew here was a woman (if you could call her that) that would kill me if I came within her grasp and that presented a problem if I were to free her from the rocky prison into which she had fallen.
 “Three wishes,” I said.
 She looked at me as if I were nuts.
-“If I free you you have to grant me three wishes, isn’t that the way the legends all go?”
+“If I free you, you have to grant me three wishes, isn’t that the way the legends all go?”